 Requirements for QMPs are defined in EPA's Quality Management Standard, CIO 2105-S-01.0.

 The SWQB QMP for Environmental Data Operations may be accessed at here.

 A QAPP is the ‘blueprint’ by which individual projects involving environmental data are implemented and assessed and how specific quality assurance and quality control activities will be applied during a project.

 The EPA has developed the QAPP as a tool for project managers and planners to document the type and quality of data needed for environmental decisions and to describe the methods for collecting and assessing those data.
 The QAPP integrates all technical and quality aspects of a project, including planning, implementation, and assessment.

 The QAPP review and approval process vary by project and can be approved by EPA for up to 36-months.
 However, should there be any changes to the project at any time, a revised QAPP must be submitted to EPA for review and approval.
 If a project continues under a new cooperative agreement and there are no substantive technical or programmatic changes to project, a letter with SWQB approval needs to be submitted to EPA stating that no changes are needed.
 The letter or revised QAPP is due at least 60 days prior to the expiration date of the EPA approved QAPP

 Requirements for QAPPs are defined in EPA's Quality Assurance Project Plan Standard, CIO 2105-S-02.0.

 Link to a list of EPA approved SWQB QAPPs.

 Not all projects require a FSP.
-If a project specific QAPP has sufficient details regarding the sampling plan then a separate FSP is not needed (see current SOP on Developing FSPs for details).
-The SWQB QAPP for Water Quality Management Programs outlines water quality monitoring activities which require additional information through an FSP.
+If a project-specific QAPP has sufficient details regarding the sampling plan then a separate FSP is not needed (see current SOP on Developing FSPs for details).
+The SWQB QAPP for Water Quality Management Programs outlines water quality monitoring activities which require additional documentation through a FSP.

-A list of SWQB SOPs can be found at /surface-water-quality/sop/.
+A list of SWQB SOPs can be found here.